Maring Higa AMFT

 05

-Many women come to therapy not knowing whether they want to save the relationship or leave it.
-That's completely okay.
-Therapy isn't about making that decision for you — it's about helping you find enough clarity and self-trust to make it yourself.
+Many people come to therapy not knowing whether they want to save the relationship or leave it.
+That's okay.
+I'm not here to make that decision for you - I'm here to help you find enough clarity and self-trust to make it yourself.

 You Are Not the Problem

-Therapy for neurotypical partners is not about fixing you.
-It is about giving you back something you should never have had to lose — your sense of reality, your voice, and yourself.
+Therapy for neurotypical partners isn't about fixing you.
+It's about giving you back something you should never have had to lose - your sense of reality, your voice, and yourself.

 What to Expect

-Every client is different — and I don't believe in a one-size-fits-all approach.
-But here's what most clients can expect when we work together.
+Every client is different and I don't work from a script.
+But here's what most people can expect.

-Sessions are 50 minutes and available online across California or in person in San Diego.
-We'll start with a free 15-minute consultation to talk about what's been happening and whether we're a good fit.
+Sessions are 50 minutes, fully online via Google Meet.
+You'll get a link before each appointment - no special software needed.
+We start with a free 15-minute call to talk about what's been happening and whether we're a good fit.

 🌿